PagerDuty Component

 |---|---|---|

-| Incident ID | The ID of the Incident | PT4KHLK |
+| Incident ID | The unique identifier for the incident. | PT4KHLK |

 Example Payload for Create Incident Note⤓